Nurse Practitioner and Physician Assistant SIG

 ASBMT offers a Job Connection service, where nurse practitioners and physician assistants can search for open positions in bone and marrow transplantation and BMT centers can post open positions.
 Job seekers can search employment listings anonymously and free of charge, and can set a job alert and be notified when new positions that meet their search criteria are posted.
 For a nominal fee, transplant centers can list all open positions.
 This service is not limited to ASBMT members, and we hope you will find it useful in your search.

-The combined annual meetings of ASBMT and the Center for International Blood and Marrow Transplant Research will take place Feb.
+The BMT Tandem Meeting (combined annual meetings of ASBMT and the Center for International Blood and Marrow Transplant Research) took place Feb.
 22-26, 2017, in Orlando, Florida.
-Online conference registration, abstract submission and hotel reservations will be available at a later date, with updates provided on the BMT Tandem Meetings page.

-The 3rd Annual Regional Conference for NPs, PAs and fellows will take place in the fall of 2016 in Minnesota (details to follow).
+The Annual Regional Conference for NPs, PAs and fellows will take place in the fall of 2017 in Seattle.